CristianoSartini/E-bike/README.md

 # E-bike-
-A linear programming approach to find the optimal position of charging stations, to ensure full coverage of the entire cycle path, while minimizing installation costs and considering the bikes’ autonomy
+A linear programming approach to find the optimal position of charging stations, to ensure full coverage of the entire cycle path, while minimizing installation costs and considering the bikes’ autonomy.

+The linear optimitation solution has been applied to a specific case of study, which is that one of an e-bike traveller who starts in
+'''python
+def function(self):
+  pass